jnizet/diversity/backend/README.md

 located in the `images` directory.

 This `images` directory is a symbolic link to `../biom-backup/diversity/data`.
-In order to have that directory available, you need to execute the following comands, from the parent directory of this project (so that `biom-backup` is a sibling of `diversity`):
+In order to have that directory available, you need to execute the following commands, from the parent directory of this project (so that `biom-backup` is a sibling of `diversity`):

 ```bash